 Information accuracy and quality has been a particular challenge for the industry in recent years, with the UK’s Get It Right Initiative finding that information errors cost the industry an estimated 5% of project value globally.
 In addition to the abovementioned speed and agility benefits, effective BIM implementation increases the accuracy with which cost estimating, planning and modelling can be carried out, by minimizing the risk of human error, as well as supporting a higher quality of information.
 This in turn leads to a more cooperative project, as tenderers are much less likely to recover costs incurred due to poor or inconsistent information.

 Managing and forecasting cashflow throughout a project is fundamental to its success, and traditionally, cashflow analysis is a lengthy and tedious process.
-From Linesight’s perspective, this is one of the biggest advantages associated with BIM – its effective adoption BIM facilitates more accurate speed forecasting by linking cost-loaded models and programmes, with more detailed models producing more accurate cashflow analyses.
-Ultimately, our early involvement in a project means that cash flow investment can often be deferred, which is particularly beneficial for projects with a large capital spend.
+From Linesight’s perspective, this is one of the biggest advantages associated with BIM – its effective adoption facilitates more accurate speed forecasting by linking cost-loaded models and programs, with more detailed models producing more accurate cashflow analyses.
+Ultimately, our early involvement in a project means that cashflow investment can often be deferred, which is particularly beneficial for projects with a large capital spend.